orthecreedence/cl-async/notifiers.md

 Notifiers
 ===
-An idler is an object that tells the event loop to call its callback once per loop.
-This means your callback will be fired for each loop of the event loop (including when the loop has events to process...don't be fooled into thinking it will only be called when the loop is idle!)
+A notifier is an object that lets you trigger a callback in your event loop thread *from any other thread* in a safe way.
+This can be very useful for triggering callbacks in your event loop thread if, say, a worker thread has finished a job and wants to let you know it's done.

 - [notifier](#notifier) _class_
   - [notifier-freed-p](#notifier-freed-p)